Alvaroalonsobabbel/echo-ruby/README.md

 ## Techincal information

-This application was build using Ruby Sinatra and the endpoints use [JSON:API v1.0](https://jsonapi.org/) as a format.
+This application was built using Ruby Sinatra and the endpoints use [JSON:API v1.0](https://jsonapi.org/) as a format.

 ## Run locally

+Note: this assumes you have ruby 3.2 and bundler installed.

 1. clone the repo
 2. inside the repo directory run `bundle install`